 Traveling around the country a bit?
 Check out this Japan Itinerary to get some helpful ideas.

-If you need help getting around check out this info on the Japan Rail Pass!
+Need help getting around?
+Check out this info on the Japan Rail Pass!

 If you have more time check out 50 things to do in Osaka by Tsunagu Japan!